bshaffer/oauth2-server-php-docs/content/overview/controllers.md

 is valid, returns an array of retrieved client details together with input.
 Applications should call this before displaying a login or authorization form to the user

-## Token Requests
+## Token Controller

-An endpoint which the client uses to exchange the `authorization code` for an `access token`.
+For the Token Endpoint, which uses the configured [Grant Types](../grant-types) to return  an `access token` to the client.

 **grantAccessToken**